Darkkal44/Cozytile/README.md

 <details>
 <summary><h3>Dependencies</h3></summary>

 ###### To get started, let's make sure we have all the necessary prerequisites.
-In my case, I'm using Paru as my AUR helper, but keep in mind that your system may require a different approach.
+In this case, I'm using Paru as the AUR helper, but keep in mind that your system may require a different approach.

 - Installation using paru